nishantpandey4/Car-speed-calculation-using-RAFT-YOLO/README.md

 The package was made for ENPM 673 final project by group 13.
 The package is based on https://github.com/princeton-vl/RAFT.
 # dependencies
 test2.yml file of the conda environment is provided.
-The code has been tested with
+or
+create an environment with python 3.8 : conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia conda install matplotlib tensorboard scipy opencv
 # Yolo Weights
 The weights for yolo need to be downloaded and need to be placed in the root folder.
 ## Demos
+The code has been tested with
-For running the demo using our trained dataset.
+For running the demo using our trained model.
 -python demo.py --model=models/enpm673_raft-kitti.pth --path=frames
 For running with videos.
 -python inference.py --model=models/enpm673_raft-kitti.pth